miurla/babyagi-ui/README.md

 # BabyAGI UI

 BabyAGI UI is designed to make it easier to run and develop with [babyagi](https://github.com/yoheinakajima/babyagi) in a web app, like a ChatGPT.
-This is a port of [babyagi v0.1.0](https://github.com/yoheinakajima/babyagi/releases/tag/v0.1.0) from Python to TypeScript and build a user interface.
+This is a port of [babyagi](https://github.com/yoheinakajima/babyagi) from Python to TypeScript with [Langchain.js](https://github.com/hwchase17/langchainjs) and build a user interface.

 ![](./public/screenshot-230425.png)

 ## Roadmap

+- [ ] Display the current task and task list
+- [ ] User feedback
-- [ ] Add other LLM models
+- [ ] Other LLM models support
 - [ ] i18n support
 - [ ] Execution history
-- [ ] Output of Execution Result
+- [ ] Exporting Execution Results

 and more ...